hypsen-org/hypsen-org.github.io/content/writing.en.md

 tags:
   - low vision
 ---
-Hypersensitivity to light makes white texts on a black backgrounds extremely appreciable, even essential.
+Hhyper-sensitivity to light makes white texts on a black backgrounds extremely appreciable, even essential.
 So here are the references I'm currently using for writing white on black:

 ## Notebook and pens
 - Notebook of 200 black pages [Black Paper Notebook](https://www.amazon.fr/dp/B0C1HWZ7N1), to my knowledge not found in physical stores,